-Hi everyone, Mou here and welcome to the tenth Take The Challenge of 2014!
+Hi everyone, Mou here and welcome to the eleventh Take The Challenge of 2014!

 If you are new to this blog, let me fill you in about Take the Challenge.
 Every month, on the first Monday, I'll post a challenge and my take on it.
 You'll have 12 days to take this on.
 Leave a comment to the challenge post with a link to your creation based on that challenge.
 We will pick TWO winners from among the readers who participated in that month's challenge.
 And the winners will get a prize from Faber-Castell Design Memory Craft®.

 November is here.
 I have Thanksgiving on my mind.
 Every year, I make a list of the things I'm thankful for about each person in my family.
 While we don't do elaborate Thanksgiving meals, we enjoy the week off together.
 I like to give everyone my list in the form of some small handmade gift.
 This month, your challenge is to do the same.
 Create any small gift for a person you are thankful for.

 Faber-Castell Design Memory Craft Gelatos® Colors: Mango (Yellow set), Red Cherry (Red set), Green Tea, Pistachio (Green set), Blueberry (Blue set), Iced Coffee (Steampunk set), Metallic Mint (Metallic set)

 Others: adhesive, cardstock, diecutting system, paintbrush, stamp, twine

 Apply a coat of gesso to the pillow box diecut.